 We know this is a busy time of year as you complete your college applications, and we appreciate your interest in Columbia University.
-We receive many emails from students as they finalize their application to Columbia, so we’ve gathered the following information to help answer questions and reduce some of the stress that applicants may be feeling.
+We receive many emails from students after they submit their application to Columbia, so we’ve gathered the following information to help answer questions and reduce some of the stress that applicants may be feeling.

 When will I receive my Columbia ID?

-My counselors, teachers and/or school officials are on holiday during the application deadline.
-How may they submit their supporting materials?
+How may counselors, teachers and/or school officials submit their supporting materials?

 Given the New Year's holiday and secondary school schedules, we understand that some candidates' school credentials (such as transcripts and recommendations) may arrive shortly after the application deadline.
 If teachers, counselors and/or school officials are unable to submit application materials through the Coalition Application or Common Application systems, they can send them either by email to firstname.lastname@example.org or by mail to the address listed below.

 How can I send you my test scores?

 Students who choose to submit test scores can self-report their ACT or SAT test scores directly on the Coalition Application or Common Application.
 They may also self-report their scores using a form that is available for this purpose on their applicant status page.
 Through this form, students can input their high scores manually and will be prompted to upload a screenshot or PDF of their score report.

 I’m having an issue with the Coalition Application or Common Application.
 How can I get help?